Roundup of local farmers' markets

 • John Street Farmers’ Market provides shoppers with a chill vibe with live music, a play area for kids and a café area with seating.
 The market runs from June to October within the enclosed gardens of the St. George-the-Martyr Anglican Church and is open every Wednesday from 3:30 pm to 7 pm.

 • The farmers' market at Nathan Phillips Square features many delicious vendors including Thames River Melons Ltd, a vendor that offers some of the earliest berries in Ontario.
-The market opens on May 29th to October 16th, every Wednesday from 8 am to 2 pm.
+The market is open from May 26th to October 13th, every Wednesday from 9 am to 1 pm.

 • On the lookout for some fresh honey, cheese, pies, potatoes and hand-milled soap?
 Look no further!
 SickKids Farmers’ Market runs from May to October on Tuesdays from 8 am to 2 pm.